nux219/NeuGuard/README.md

 For the Texas100 dataset, the default way may take some time to load the data each time, we save a npz file to speed up the loading.
 - Name: texas100_data.npz download [here](https://drive.google.com/file/d/1G9-oWyLqiSTDuB2ku6xYY7MVWOur6OOA/view?usp=sharing).
 - We load Texas100 data with a randomize order following the file 'random_r_texas100_prune'.
-Please download it before runing the code.
+Please download it before running the code.